 ORCID and ISNI are separate organizations that address different aspects of unambiguously identifying people and parties.
 The background, context and goals of each organization are distinct.

-ORCID is committed to being interoperable with other identifier schemes, including ISNI.
-To this end, ORCID and ISNI are coordinating their efforts where they overlap in the research and scholarship communities.
-ORCID identifiers utilize a format compliant with the ISNI ISO standard.
-ISNI has reserved a block of identifiers for use by ORCID, so there will be no overlaps in assignments.
-This range of identifiers is defined between 0000-0001-5000-0007 and 0000-0003-5000-0001.
+Over the years, ORCID and ISNI have coordinated efforts where they overlap in the research and scholarship communities.
+ORCID identifiers utilize a format compliant with the ISNI ISO standard, and to ensure there will be no overlaps in assignments, ISNI reserved an initial block of identifiers for use by ORCID when we launched the ORCID registry in 2013.
+The first range of identifiers was defined between 0000-0001-5000-0007 and 0000-0003-5000-0001.

 Fast forward to 2023.
 The ORCID registry has grown, now with over 16 million records, which means we required a new block of identifiers.
 This new range reserved for ORCID by ISNI is defined between 0009-0000-0000-0000 and 0009-0010-0000-0000.